Ep. #658: Roger Daltrey, Kellyanne Conway, Joshua Green

 People are not talking about that.

-They feel a lack of security, a lack of affordability.
+No, I'm sorry.
+They feel the lack of security, a lack of affordability.

 I mean, you've seen polls that say if Donald Trump is convicted of a crime and he's currently on trial, even though it doesn't get much attention in the news, that support for Trump will ebb.